xuankimtran/docs-1/pages/katalon-studio/docs/web-service-samples.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/api-sample-prj/KS-API-Log-viewer.png" width="100%" alt="Oservice results in the log Viewer">

     > Notes:
-    > * You can view test results in the **Result** tab in the test suite or test suite collection level.
+    > * You can view test results of the test suite in the **Result** tab.
 The test results can be Passed, Failed, Error, or Incomplete.
     > * After executing test suites or test suite collections, you can view your reports and details in `<your-project-folder>/Reports`.
 Katalon Studio also supports exporting test reports into different formats, such as HTML, CSV, PDF, and JUnit.
     > * For real-time monitoring and better reporting capabilities, consider integrating your project with Katalon TestOps.
 Learn more about test result reports here: [Upload Test Results to Katalon TestOps from Katalon Studio](https://docs.katalon.com/katalon-studio/docs/katalon-analytics-beta-integration.html).
 ## See also